This will blow your mind. Ready?

-It’s necessary to repeat because there are so many consultants, artists and designers who don’t understand color systems, color spaces, color notations like hue, value, chroma and LRV.
+Many consultants, artists and designers don’t understand color systems, color spaces, color notations like hue, value, chroma and LRV.

-Because they don’t understand where color notations come from and how they work, they think color notations and data values are somehow divorced from how we see color.
+And because they don’t understand where color notations come from and how they work, they think color notations and data values are somehow divorced from how we see color; that the color notations and data values that result from using science to measure color somehow represent some thing that is abstract, prescribed, rigid, formulaic.

 So, that’s what this blog post is about.